DIXANTOFFICIAL1/Kaprekar-Number-Analyzer/README.md

-# 🔢 Kaprekar Number Analyzer Pro
+# 🔢 Kaprekar Number Analyzer

 An advanced interactive web application to analyze Kaprekar numbers, visualize Kaprekar sequences, and explore number theory concepts in a clean and modern UI.